Research Projects

 Dr Daniel M. Knight held a Leverhulme Trust project (2016-19) focused on the temporal complexity of renewable energy initiatives in austerity Greece, addressing how economic uncertainty has created dynamic spaces for entrepreneurial opportunism while renewables are locally perceived as neo-colonial programs and new extractive economies.

 Dr Stavroula Pipyrou held a three-year Leverhulme project (2014-17) “An Intergenerational Analysis of Forced Child-relocation in Italy”, looking at the silenced stories of displacement in Cold War (1950s) South Italy shedding light on a hitherto overlooked historico-political period of turmoil.
 Child displacement is directly associated with historical macro-silences and the lack of systematic ethnological studies on the events that took place during the Cold War period in Italy.
+She has also a Scottish Funding Council GCRF grant for work on minority education in Brazil.

 Dr Adam Reed works on developing an anthropological contribution to debates in urban theory, specifically through ethnographic explorations of forms of knowledge of the city of London.
 More recently, he has also begun a research project on ethical subjects in Britain, intended as a means of unearthing the anthropological dimensions of debates in moral philosophy.